 Chess

-Designed by: Uncredited
+Designed by: Unknown

 One such possibility is the much-shorter battle of The Duke: just as with chess, pieces move randomly on a grid, but they also flip over after moving, taking on new capacities.
 You can use what you have on the board already, or add new pieces from a bag.

 Both The Duke and Hive are two-player games, but there are others that take that kind of abstract battle into the land of multiplayer.
 Kids and adults alike have a tactical challenge in the deceptively feisty Hey That’s My Fish.
 You might enjoy Tigris and Euphrates, which balances a degree of chance with rich and very feisty battle across a valley of two rivers.
-Or have a quick browse of the Try This section on the left, where the abstract challenge is combined with other elements such as push-your-luck and set-collecting

 Sam says

-• Take That!
+• Take that! icon

 Take That!